-The V-layers are generated as follows: first, the MPS is turned into the central canonical form, where the tensors to the left and to the right from some chosen bond are isometries (Step 0 in Fig.\ref{fig: analytic_decomposition}).
-The central canonical form is obtained the canonical form by absorbing some of the bond matrices into neighbouring tensors.
-The isometries may be turned into 2-qubit gates (Step 2) by either first completing them into 2-site unitaries and synthesizing gates (as in Ref.\cite{Ran_2020}), or in a more direct and efficient procedure (see below).
-Preparation of the initial state $\sum_{i} \Lambda_{i} |ii\rangle$ on the central bond (the gate $u_{\Lambda}$ in Fig.\ref{fig: analytic_decomposition}) requires a distinct approach.
-In the first disentangling layer, where the gate $u_{\Lambda}$ acts on the $| 00\rangle$ state, it can be constructed using a single CNOT gate \cite{Iten_2016}.
+It is also necessary to prepare the initial state $\sum_{i} \Lambda_{i} |ii\rangle$ on the central bond (the gate $u_{\Lambda}$ in Fig.\ref{fig: analytic_decomposition}).
+This requires a distinct approach.
+In the first layer $u_{\Lambda}$ acts on the $| 00\rangle$ state, and can be constructed using a single CNOT \cite{Iten_2016}.
 In subsequent layers we make this (and only this) gate variational.
 As for general 2-qubit isometries only up to two CNOT gates are needed \cite{Iten_2016}, we take such an ansatz with 1-qubit parametrized rotations.
 Their parameters are fixed by minimizing the second Renyi entropy on the central bond of the contracted disentangled MPS \cite{Hauschild_2018}.

-The above procedure generates ``full" disentangling V-layers with $N-1$ gates each, but this is not necessary with the entanglement decaying exponentially fast with bond numbers, as we have shown.
-To take advantage of this we introduce a hyperparameter $\varepsilon_{trunc}>0$ on whose value we condition the addition of gates on individual bonds in the V-layer.
+The above procedure generates ``full" disentangling V-layers with $N-1$ gates each.
+This is, however, not necessary as we have shown that the entanglement decays exponentially fast with bond numbers.
+To take advantage of this fact we introduce a hyperparameter $\varepsilon_{trunc}>0$, on whose value we condition the addition of gates on individual bonds in the V-layer.
 Namely, for each bond $k$ we compute $\sum_{i\geq 1} \Lambda_{k,i}^{2}$ in the contracted MPS.
 If this is smaller then the chosen small $\varepsilon_{trunc}$ then the state is essentially already disentangled, and the bond can be truncated to $\chi=1$, \emph{i.e.}~no new gate is needed.
 In this way in subsequent iterations we generate ``incomplete" and diminishing V-layers, as depicted in Fig.\ref{fig:mainfig}d, resulting in overall fewer gates.